Province of Massachusetts Bay

 The Province of Massachusetts Bay was a colony in New England which became one of the thirteen original states of the United States.
 It was chartered on October 7, 1691, by William III and Mary II, the joint monarchs of the kingdoms of England, Scotland, and Ireland, and was based in the merging of several earlier British colonies in New England.
 The charter took effect on May 14, 1692, and included the Massachusetts Bay Colony, the Plymouth Colony, the Province of Maine, Martha's Vineyard, Nantucket, Nova Scotia, and New Brunswick; the Commonwealth of Massachusetts is the direct successor.
 Maine has been a separate state since 1820, and Nova Scotia and New Brunswick are now Canadian provinces, having been part of the colony only until 1697.

 The name Massachusetts comes from the Massachusett Indians, an Algonquian tribe.
-It has been translated as "at the great hill", "at the place of large hills", or "at the range of hills", with reference to the Blue Hills and to Great Blue Hill in particular.
+It has been translated as "at the great hill", "at the place of large hills", or "at the range of hills", referencing the Blue Hills and Great Blue Hill, respectively.

-Background
+History

 Colonial settlement of the shores of Massachusetts Bay began in 1620 with the founding of the Plymouth Colony.
 Other attempts at colonization took place throughout the 1620s, but expansion of English settlements only began on a large scale with the founding of the Massachusetts Bay Colony in 1628 and the arrival of the first large group of Puritan settlers in 1630.
 Over the next ten years, there was a major migration of Puritans to the area, leading to the founding of a number of new colonies in New England.
-By the 1680s, the number of New England colonies had stabilized at five; the Connecticut Colony, the Colony of Rhode Island and Providence Plantations, and the Province of New Hampshire all bordered the area surrounding Massachusetts Bay and Plymouth.
+By the 1680s, the number of New England colonies had stabilized at five: the Connecticut Colony, the Colony of Rhode Island and Providence Plantations, and the Province of New Hampshire all bordered the area surrounding Massachusetts Bay and Plymouth.
 Massachusetts Bay, however, was the most populous and economically significant, hosting a sizable merchant fleet.

 The colonies had struggles with some of the Indigenous inhabitants.
 The Pequot tribe was virtually destroyed in the Pequot War during the 1630s, and King Philip's War in the 1670s decimated the Narragansetts in southern New England.
 King Philip's War was also very costly to the colonists of New England, putting a halt to expansion for several years.

 Massachusetts and Plymouth were both somewhat politically independent from England in their early days, but this situation changed after the restoration of Charles II to the English throne in 1660.
 Charles sought closer oversight of the colonies, and he tried to introduce and enforce economic control over their activities.
 The Navigation Acts passed in the 1660s were widely disliked in Massachusetts, where merchants often found themselves trapped and at odds with the rules.
 Charles II also viewed Massachusetts' issuing of coins as a treasonous act.
 However, many colonial governments did not enforce the acts themselves, particularly Massachusetts, and tensions grew when Charles revoked the first Massachusetts Charter in 1684.